Why Are Vibrating Sieves So Important To The Food, Snacks And Confectionery Industry?

 In the twenty first century, vibrating sieves are used to break down oversized lumps and improve the quality of ingredients during the production of food.

-Although sieving has always been a part of our culinary heritage, it was not always so easy…
+Although sieving has always been a part of the food production process, it was not always so easy on a large scale…

 The evolution of the sieve – why does the food industry use vibratory sieve systems?